 Martinsburg real estate is some of the most expensive in Ohio, although Martinsburg house values don't compare to the most expensive real estate in the U.S.

 Because occupations involving physical labor dominate the local economy, Martinsburg is generally considered to be a blue-collar town.
-61.94% of the Martinsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Martinsburg is a village of transportation and shipping workers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Martinsburg who work in sales jobs (10.45%), computer science and math (7.46%), and business and financial occupations (5.22%).
+50.31% of the Martinsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Martinsburg is a village of transportation and shipping workers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Martinsburg who work in office and administrative support (14.29%), sales jobs (8.70%), and computer science and math (6.21%).

 Also of interest is that Martinsburg has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Martinsburg is nearly on par with the US average for all cities of 21.84%: 17.42% of adults 25 and older in Martinsburg have a bachelor's degree or advanced degree.
+The percentage of adults in Martinsburg with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.49% of adults in Martinsburg have a bachelor's degree or advanced degree.

 The people who call Martinsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martinsburg residents report their race to be White.
-Important ancestries of people in Martinsburg include German, Irish, Italian, Swiss, and English.
+Important ancestries of people in Martinsburg include Irish, German, Italian, Latvian, and French.

 The most common language spoken in Martinsburg is English.
 Other important languages spoken here include Italian and German/Yiddish.